gobo-eiffel/gobo/work/geuc/Readme.txt

 The basic procude for use is:

-1) Change directory to $GOBO/work/geuc
+1) Change directory to $GOBO/work/geuc and then remove any existing classes named uc_*.e

 2) Compile the geuc program with: